 Because they see less frequent traffic and trains operate at lower speeds, a spur track doesn't receive the same level of maintenance and quality of materials as the main line.
 Most spurs sit at a lower level than the mainline.
 Not only does this save cost on the right of way construction, it prevents a stopped car from rolling out onto the mainline.

-Another safety device used on spurs to prevent a roll out is a derail.
-Derails come in many forms and are placed in such a way that a rolling car will be gently dropped off the track before it can foul the mainline and cause a larger accident by damaging the switch or colliding with another train.
-Derails are an easy-to-model detail and add another step of realism when switching.
+Another safety device used on spurs to prevent a rollout is a derail.
+Derailments come in many forms and are placed in such a way that a rolling car will be gently dropped off the track before it can foul the mainline and cause a larger accident by damaging the switch or colliding with another train.
+Derailments are an easy-to-model detail and add another step of realism when switching.

 Spurs also generally use a lighter size of rail and fewer ties per yard than the mainline.
 This is easy to replicate on a model by modifying the tie spacing on commercial track sections.
 When switching to a lighter rail code for the siding, you'll need to use a transition rail joint.
 There are special joint bars on the prototype as well.